blixabloxa/dotfiles/README.md

 # dotfiles

-Juts a place to store my linux dotfiles.
+Just a place to store my linux dotfiles.